ssmirr/appdev-chapters/sample_data.md

  end
 ```

 Now we are getting somewhere!
 By using `names.at(count)` within our [loop](https://chapters.firstdraft.com/chapters/764), we will be able to access a different name from our `names` array and assign it to our `username` column.
 For the user's `private` column, we can call the `.sample` on our `bool` array; This will set a user's `private` column to either `true` or `false`.

 #### An aside: Passwords
 What happens if you need to add a password?
-If you were to run the firstdraft draft generators the generator would add the column of `password_digest` to the schema.
+If you were to run the firstdraft `draft:account` for `User` the generator would add the column of `password_digest` to the schema.
 Once this is added you would think you would want to add call `.password`[^1] column to the `user`.
 The code will look like this.

 ```
   user.password = "my_password"